EventGateFPTU/wowtogo-BE/README.md

 ## Introduction

-WOWToGo WebAPI is built on .NET 8 and provides a RESTful API for accessing and managing data related to World of Warcraft.
-Whether you're fetching character information, querying item data, or managing guilds, WOWToGo WebAPI has you covered.
+EventGate WebAPI is built on .NET 8 and provides a RESTful API for registering tickets for events.
+Furthermore, users can also host events for audiences to join in.

 ## Features

-- **Character Information**: Retrieve detailed information about characters, including stats, equipment, achievements, and more.
-- **Item Database**: Access a comprehensive database of items available in World of Warcraft.
-- **Guild Management**: Query and manage guild information, including membership, ranks, and activities.
-- **Authentication and Authorization**: Secure endpoints using JWT tokens for authentication and authorization.
+- **Event Managing**: Managing events that are hosted in FU.
+- **Event Registering**: Register events as guest or user.

-## Convention
+## Conventions

 - Github commit conventions : https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13#types
 - .NET conventions : https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions